alarrabee/web-api-personal-blog/README.md

 ## Possible Improvements and Next Steps
 Update the layout and css styles to make the application more polished and professional.

-## Acknowledments
+## Acknowledgments
-Guidance provided by edX Web Development Tutor Team (Megan Meyers), and K.Otterness
+Guidance provided by edX Web Development Tutor Team (Megan Meyers), and K.Otterness.